 Temporary Art Review continually accepts unsolicited Essays and Reviews for consideration.
 You may pitch us your ideas at firstname.lastname@example.org (please include two writing samples), or email a final text using the guidelines below.
 Please note that all unsolicited articles will be reviewed by our Editors, but there is no guarantee that they will be published.

 In 2014, Temporary Art Review relaunched with an experimental ‘anti-profit’ economic model for online publishing driven by a bartering system which uses ad credit as a common currency to distribute value cooperatively among its many active contributors and partners.
-Authors with accepted articles are then ‘paid’ in ad credit, typically $50 for Reviews and Interviews and $75 for Essays.
-These ad credits may then in turn be used by the authors for their own purposes, bartered further to someone else or even sold to subsidize their own writing practice.
+Thanks to sponsorships from other artist-centric organizations and a partial grant from the Andy Warhol Foundation for the Visual Arts (through our publisher The Luminary), we have now also created a dedicated fund for paying writers and guest editors.
+Authors with accepted articles may now choose between ad credit or cash payment (as funds are available), typically $50 for Reviews and $75 for Interviews and Essays.
+Ad credits may in turn be used by the authors for their own purposes, bartered further to someone else or even sold to subsidize their own writing practice.

 ESSAYS present in-depth research and/or experimental form on a variety of topics.

 Guidelines: Essays purposely have an open format that may be multimedia and/or experimental in nature.
 Text may be submitted by shared google doc or emailed word doc.

 – text-based essays are typically 1000-2000 words

 Please attach: at least one, but up to 20 good digital .jpg images, 1050px wide

 These should be requested directly from the person/venue and be of the best possible quality.
 Please include a title list with relevant photo credits formatted as described below.